cesanta/mongoose-os-docs/mongoose-os/api/drivers/vfs-common.md

 > Nested mounts are not currently supported, so "/mnt/foo" is not ok.
 > Device and filesystem types must've been previosly registered and options
 > have device and filesystem-specific format and usually are JSON objects.
+> If device type is NULL, device will be probed for known FS types.
 >
 #### mgos_vfs_mount_dev_name